awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints-ddb.md

 # Endpoints for Amazon DynamoDB<a name="vpc-endpoints-ddb"></a>

 If you've already set up access to your DynamoDB tables from your VPC, you can continue to access the tables as you normally would after you set up a gateway endpoint\.
 However, take note of the following:
 + Your endpoint has a policy that controls the use of the endpoint to access DynamoDB resources\.
 The default policy allows access by any user or service within the VPC, using credentials from any AWS account, to any DynamoDB resource\.
-For more information, see [Controlling access to services with VPC endpoints](vpc-endpoints-access.md)\.
+For more information, see [Control access to services with VPC endpoints](vpc-endpoints-access.md)\.
 + DynamoDB does not support resource\-based policies \(for example, on tables\)\.
 Access to DynamoDB is controlled through the endpoint policy and IAM policies for individual IAM users and roles\.
 + Endpoints currently do not support cross\-region requests—ensure that you create your endpoint in the same Region as your DynamoDB tables\.
 + If you use AWS CloudTrail to log DynamoDB operations, the log files contain the private IP address of the EC2 instance in the VPC and the endpoint ID for any actions performed through the endpoint\.